top of page

 High-Speed 3D Laser-Based Tomography of Turbulent Flames

-• Turbulent combustion is characterized by chemical reactions within highly-transient, 3D flowfields.
-The dynamics of these flows affect combustion efficiency, performance, emissions, and stability in propulsion and energy systems.
+• Turbulent combustion is characterized by chemical reactions within highly-transient, 3D flowfields. which affect combustion efficiency, performance, emissions, and stability in propulsion and energy systems.
 This requires diagnostics that can track the spatially and temporally evolving physico-chemical behavior.

-• Through burst mode laser based volume illumination and wide-angle plenoptic imaging, it is possible to measure high-speed 3D combustion species, such as the soot volume fractions shown to the right, using tomographic reconstruction.
+• Through burst mode laser based volume illumination and wide-angle plenoptic imaging, it is possible to measure high-speed 3D combustion species, such as the soot volume fractions shown above, using tomographic reconstruction.

-• This approach has potential for application in many spatio-temporally evolving flows.
+• This approach has potential for application in many spatio-temporally evolving jets and turbulent flames.

 High-Speed 3D Tomographic Imaging of Energetic Reactions